 Always tell your doctor about any other medication including prescription, non-prescription, over-the-counter or natural health products (vitamins and minerals, herbal remedies, homeopathic medicines, traditional medicines such as traditional Chinese medicines, probiotics and other products such as amino acids and essential fatty acids).

 Medications that lower your blood pressure may cause dizziness.
 If you often feel dizzy or lightheaded, it may mean that your blood pressure is too low.
 Talk to your doctor about any side effects you experience.
 Sometimes just changing positions slowly from lying to standing (or vice versa) will reduce your dizziness.

 Eating a healthy diet that is lower in fat, especially saturated and trans fats, being smoke free, limiting alcohol use, being physically active and reducing stress are also important in lowering the risk of heart disease.
 Talk to your healthcare practitioner about how you can achieve these lifestyle changes.

 Health Canada - Drugs and Health Products provides health and medical information to help Canadians maintain and improve their health.
 Learn more about

 Safe Use of Medicines, Safety and Effectiveness of Generic Drugs, and Buying drugs over the Internet.

 Drug Product Database provides information about drugs approved for use in Canada.

 MedEffect Canada provides safety alerts, public health advisories, warnings and recalls.

-Your ministry of health also provides useful health resources in your province or territory.
-For example, Ontario’s MedsCheck program provides free pharmacist consultations on safety use of drugs.
-And British Columbia’s Senior Healthcare webpage provides information about important health programs.
+Your ministry of health also offers health resources in your province or territory.
+For example, Ontario’s MedsCheck program provides free pharmacist consultations.
+And British Columbia’s Senior Healthcare web page provides information about important health programs.